backdrop-contrib/site_audit/README.md

   // collisions.
   'aliases' => array('aN'),
   // Specify the maximum bootstrap required for your Checks; if interaction with
-  // the actual Drupal site is required, use DRUSH_BOOTSTRAP_DRUPAL_FULL.
+  // the actual Backdrop site is required, use DRUSH_BOOTSTRAP_DRUPAL_FULL.
   'bootstrap' => DRUSH_BOOTSTRAP_DRUPAL_FULL,
   // Names of the individual checks, in order of execution.
   'checks' => array(